 The VR Counselor must complete the Referral for Wage Services-WorkQuest (VR3141).

-The VR Counselor must submit an encrypted email to U and I Spread the Light using the email djones@uandispreadthelight.com.
+The VR Counselor must submit an encrypted email to U and I Spread the Light using the email wageservices@uandispeadthelight.com.
 The encrypted email must include the following:

 The TWC SA #xxxxxxx in the subject line;